Certegy/devenv/README.md

 ## Servers

 * **RabbitMQ**: This will be a Ubuntu Xenial 64-bit instance running on a local VirtualBox VM.
 The reason we'll each provisioning our own RabbitMQ instance is so that we don't have to worry about consuming someone elses messages on a shared instance and we don't have to worry about configuring RabbitMQ virtual hosts.
+* **SQL Server**: This will be a Ubuntu Xenial 64-bit instance running on a local VirtualBox VM.
 * **Docker**: This will be a Windows Server 2016 64-bit instance running on a VirtualBox VM.
 This needs to run in a VM as not all DEVs are using Windows OS version that supports Docker (i.e. Windows 10).

 ## Pre-requisites